-Adherence to policy and governance mandates set - adaptability plus transitional programs require capital investment Management method
+Adherence to policy and governance mandates set - adaptability plus transitional programs require capital investment.
+The cverification of DATA that is to be publicly disclosed is crucial.
+This cost is for the verification that is done by an external organisation

 Tiger Brands keep up to date with current and pending emission reporting obligations.
 It is the responsibility of the Risk and Sustainability committee and the Manufacturing Excellence manager to identify, manage and prioritize environmental sustainability risks; through this process the committee review current and pending regulations, including emissions reporting obligations.
 The organisation calculates its carbon footprint quarterly and discloses to the CDP.